Use of Site

 As permitted by the final rules, instead of preparing individual certificates for each Covered Financial Institution which maintains a correspondent account for The Toronto-Dominion Bank, The Toronto-Dominion Bank, on its own behalf and on behalf of its relevant non-U.S. based branches and subsidiaries, has executed a global certification applicable to all correspondent accounts maintained for it by Covered Financial Institutions.
 Please access this certification directly from TD Bank website (see link below) instead of requesting from The Toronto-Dominion Bank an individual certificate pertaining to your Covered Financial Institution.

-If the specific TD branch or subsidiary for which your Covered Financial Institution maintains a correspondent account is not listed in the Appendix to the Certification, or if you have any questions, please contact The Toronto-Dominion Bank by e-mail at email@example.com.
+If the specific TD branch or subsidiary for which your Covered Financial Institution maintains a correspondent account is not listed in the Appendix to the Certification, or if you have any questions, please contact The Toronto-Dominion Bank by e-mail at firstname.lastname@example.org.
+Requests to this mailbox should be in English or French only.

 Notice Regarding TD Securities' Customer Identification Program